-Last year, we received details of a welfare concern about a group of donkeys with long hooves.
+We received details about a group of donkeys with long hooves and infected wounds.
 Emily Collins, Donkey Welfare Adviser investigated and discovered an incredibly complex welfare case that required collaborative work from our team at The Donkey Sanctuary, local vets and farriers, ISPCA, and DAFM (Department of Agriculture, Food and the Marine).
 Read on to learn more.

 The yard at the site of the reported welfare concern was littered with rusty cars and obstacles.
 Emily carefully picked her way through and soon came across two tethered donkey stallions with their heads hanging.
 Both animals had infected, open wounds and long deformed hooves.
 The heavy chains used to prevent the stallions from fighting with each other had left uncomfortable rub marks on their bodies.

 Nearby in an empty fodder shed, three young donkeys were huddled in a filthy pen.
 One young donkey looked like a mare in foal due to its swollen tummy, but Emily quickly realised it was a colt with a heavy worm burden.
 An emaciated yearling struggled to get to his feet.
 He also showed signs of a high worm burden and the mare, who was in a similar state fled around the small area in panic.
 With their long and rotting hooves, every step was agony for these poor donkeys.
 Their only food source was a bale of black silage, which they were eating through necessity.